 - Check the tool shank and tool bushings for wear.
-See "Removal of tool" on page 51. - Check the hydraulic hoses.
+See "Removal of tool" on page 41.
+See "Lower tool bushing" on page 44. - Check the hydraulic hoses.
 Replace if necessary.
-Do not let dirt get into the hammer or hoses.
+Do not let dirt get into the hammer or hoses. - Check that the hammer moves normally inside the housing and that vibration dampening elements (pads and buffers) are in good condition. - Check the condition of wear plates by moving hammer with a pry bar from side to side inside housing.
+The maximum allowed clearance is approximately ± 10 mm.